 They shot several episodes in my old neighborhood, the East Village, at great risk to star Woodward (two heart attacks and once he fell through an apartment building roof–not ours thankfully).
 That’s 610 East 9th Street, where we lived 1981-86.
 Rent for our 4-room inc full kitchen and full bathroom, 2 bedrooms and 1 living room, facing street: $250/m.
 You read that right. $250 a month.

 Copeland was born in 1952.
-The son of CIA officer Miles Copeland, Jr, he took up the drums at 12, was raised internationally in Cairo, Beirut, the US and England; and throughout the 1970s alternately worked as road manager and backup drummer for various groups until founding in 1977, along with Sting and Henry Padovani (later replaced by Andy Summers), the progressive rock band The Police.
+The son of CIA officer Miles Copeland, Jr (who appears as a character in Norman Mailer’s epic spy novel Harlot’s Ghost), he took up the drums at 12, was raised internationally in Cairo, Beirut, the US and England; and throughout the 1970s alternately worked as road manager and backup drummer for various groups until founding in 1977, along with Sting and Henry Padovani (later replaced by Andy Summers), the English progressive rock band The Police.
 After The Police went on extended hiatus in 1986, the drummer with a composer’s sensibilities dove headlong into scoring—to this day, one of his most notable works is as musical voice of The Equalizer, on which he composed 51 of 88 total episodes of the series.

 - Read my small writing on MEDIUM here

 - Free pdf of my book JOHN WILSON: AN ENGLISH CONDUCTOR here

 - Free pdf of my memoir re the Gyllenhaals A POET FROM HOLLYWOOD here

 - Free pdf / epub of my romantic backstage comedy FEET ON THE GROUND here

 - Free pdf of my screenplay BOLDEN: THE UNTOLD STORY OF JFK’S ASSASSINATION here